 Being a small city, Riverside does not have a public transit system used by locals to get to and from work.

-In terms of college education, Riverside is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Riverside have a bachelor's degree or advanced degree.
+The education level of Riverside citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.77% of adults 25 and older in Riverside have a college degree.

 The per capita income in Riverside in 2022 was $31,085, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $124,340 for a family of four.
 However, Riverside contains both very wealthy and poor people as well.